-Focusing on safety effort rather than safety record, can be more powerful in driving a positive safety culture in a company.
+Focusing on safety effort rather than safety record can be more powerful in driving a positive safety culture in a company.

-So, we know that safety it not a destination, but it is important to set goals along the way and even more important to take stock of how far you have come.
+So, we know that safety is not a destination, but it is important to set goals along the way and even more important to take stock of how far you have come.
 Speaking from experience, it is easy to get caught up in looking at everything that needs to be done and hasn’t been, rather than looking at the bigger picture and acknowledging your achievements so far.

-If you are a company that is just coming to terms with the reality of health and safety, then it is critical that you carry out a gap analysis; this will be your blue print going forward and will become your go to document for setting your priority list.
+If you are a company that is just coming to terms with the reality of health and safety, then it is critical that you carry out a gap analysis; this will be your blueprint going forward and will become your go-to document for setting your priority list.

 If you are already a company that has invested in health and safety, but you need to re-invent your safety management programme, then it is advisable that you make a plan for the year ahead.
 What achievements do you want for health and safety?
 What are your critical areas?
 How can you get more people involved?
 Is there a standard or award that you would like the company to strive towards?
 What has worked or not worked in the past?